perlarenee/pink-lemonade/README.md

 ## Pink Lemonade for the Tired Mind

 Are you tired and frustrated?
-Do the apps you've tried keep giving you 'meditations' that just aren't quite what you need?
+Do meditation apps keep sending you notifications at inconvenient times and showing you articles that are too long and that just aren't quite what you need?
+Maybe you prefer memes, but browsing social media is too distracting.
+Maybe poetry is your thing, but how to find what you want and when?

 Maybe you need a cold glass of pink lemonade...for your mind.

 Or maybe some steaming hot tea, or a frothy capuchino.